aws/aws-cdk/packages/@aws-cdk/aws-iot/README.md

 ## `TopicRule`

-Create a rule that give your devices the ability to interact with AWS services.
+Create a topic rule that give your devices the ability to interact with AWS services.
-You can create a rule with an action that invoke the Lambda action as following:
+You can create a topic rule with an action that invoke the Lambda action as following:

 ```ts
 import * as iot from '@aws-cdk/aws-iot';